ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ## Quick start

-In your existing Angular project, install the [CKEditor component](https://www.npmjs.com/package/@ckeditor/ckeditor5-angular):
+In your existing Angular project, install the [CKEditor 5 rich-text editor component for Angular 2+](https://www.npmjs.com/package/@ckeditor/ckeditor5-angular):

 ```bash
 npm install --save-dev @ckeditor/ckeditor5-angular
 ```

-Install one of the {@link builds/guides/overview#available-builds official editor builds} or {@link builds/guides/development/custom-builds create a custom one} (e.g. if you want to install more plugins or customize any other thing which cannot be controlled via {@link builds/guides/integration/configuration editor configuration}.
+Install one of the {@link builds/guides/overview#available-builds official editor builds} or {@link builds/guides/development/custom-builds create a custom one} (e.g. if you want to install more plugins or customize something that cannot be controlled with the {@link builds/guides/integration/configuration editor configuration}).

-Let's say you picked [`@ckeditor/ckeditor5-build-classic`](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic):
+Assuming that you picked [`@ckeditor/ckeditor5-build-classic`](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic):

 ```bash
 npm install --save-dev @ckeditor/ckeditor5-build-classic
 ```

-**Note:** You may need to allow external JS in your project's `tsconfig.json` for the builds to work properly:
+**Note:** You may need to allow external JavaScript in your project's `tsconfig.json` for the builds to work properly:

 ```json
 "compilerOptions": {